yugal-kishore/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Climate change and it's impact by GDP of the country
+Climate change and how it's impacted by GDP of the country
 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1.Is there a direct connection between the Change in surface and the GDP of a Nation?
+1.Is there a direct connection between the Change in surface temperature and the GDP of a Nation?
 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->